godotengine/godot-website/collections/_article/dev-snapshot-godot-4-2-dev-2.md

 -----

 *The illustration picture for this article showcases a* **VR system for ship design visualization,** *created by Dan Silden ([Mastodon](https://mastodon.art/@dsilden), [Twitter](https://twitter.com/dsilden)).
-Modelled with Blender and brought to live with Godot 4's XR capabilities, it provides Dan with a reusable solution for demonstrating future design project.
+Modeled with Blender and brought to live with Godot 4's XR capabilities, it provides Dan with a reusable solution for demonstrating future design project.
 While the project is not public, you can see a bit more of it in action in this [great video](https://www.artstation.com/artwork/LRm56R) on Dan's ArtStation page.*

 ## What's new